data-aleks/henley_passport_index_tidy_tuesday_09_09_09/README.md

     * Corrected country names due to mismatch with df_country
     * Fixed country codes by joining df_country
     * Created dim_travel_controls for travel restrictions
-    * Removed duplicate data and monthly granularity by grouping by year, aggregated control score using max control level in a year.
+    * Removed duplicate data and monthly granularity by grouping by year, aggregated control score using max control level in a year

 5. df_gdp_data
-    * Converted from wide to long format to better suit power bi,
+    * Converted from wide to long format to better suit power bi
-    * Removed non country entries from the data.
+    * Removed non country entries from the data
-    * Fixed naming of countries.
+    * Fixed naming of countries

 5. df_political_stability_data
     * Fixed country names
     * Removed unrelated columns
     * Removed string values from estimate
     * Changed estimate data type to float
+    * Remove duplicate data by grouping by year, aggregated estimate using mean estimate in a year

 4. Save created csv files
     * fact_visa_requirements - stores visa relationships between each countries.